hai-gen2020/hai-gen2020.github.io/README.md

 Please submit your papers & demos to EasyChair: []()

+Papers and demos will be published at [CEUR Workshop Proceedings](http://ceur-ws.org/)

 ## Important Dates

 December 17, 2019: Paper & Demo Submissions Due